Volumetric Directional Diffusion: Anchoring Uncertainty Quantification in Anatomical Consensus for Ambiguous Medical Image Segmentation: Introduction

-Accurate boundary delineation in volumetric medical imaging is notoriously challenging.
-For equivocal structures (e.g., ground-glass opacities, infiltrative boundaries), pathology admits a distribution of clinically plausible contours, exhibiting high inter-observer variability.
-Capturing aleatoric uncertainty is critical for downstream tasks like radiotherapy planning and surgical margin assessment \cite{sha2025}, where misestimation carries severe risks.
-However, state-of-the-art deterministic pipelines (e.g., nnU-Net \cite{isensee2021nnunet}) inherently collapse this spatial uncertainty into a single, over-confident prediction.
 To model inter-reader variability, generative models were introduced, pioneering with VAE-based approaches such as the Probabilistic U-Net \cite{kohl2018probabilistic}.
 Recently, Denoising Diffusion Probabilistic Models (DDPMs)~\cite{ho2020denoising} have gained significant traction as general medical segmentation solvers \cite{wu2022medsegdiff,Lyu2025Step}.
 By formulating segmentation as a conditional generation task, diffusion models can produce a diverse set of segmentation masks by sampling from a learned distribution \cite{amit2021segdiff,wolleb2022diffusion,wu2025model,jin2025semantic}.
 This stochastic capability has been successfully exploited to model aleatoric uncertainty from divergent annotations \cite{rahman2023ambiguous,zbinden2023stochastic} and to establish multi-expert consensus \cite{zhang2024diffoseg}.
-Diffusion processes have even demonstrated potential in refining noisy or incomplete 3D clinical labels \cite{fan2025noisy,zhang2024molfescue}.

-However, applying standard diffusion models to 3D medical image segmentation reveals a critical bottleneck: the inherent degradation of anatomical fidelity.
-Standard diffusion models recover data from isotropic, independently distributed Gaussian noise ($x_T \sim \mathcal{N}(0, I)$).
-In high-dimensional 3D voxel space, recovering complex volumetric topology from pure noise is an extremely unconstrained inverse problem \cite{wdm2024,wusimplex}.
-Consequently, the sampling trajectory is highly susceptible to local mode mismatch across slices, converging to an expansive contour on one slice while collapsing to a conservative contour on the adjacent slice.
-This phenomenon generates fragmented structures that break the vital slice-to-slice volume consistency \cite{lyu2024slice,wang2025emssd}, and can even induce machine-generated ``hallucinations'' \cite{bhadra2024hallucination}.
-Generating a complete organ from pure noise is an over-complicated and ill-posed formulation when the sole objective is to capture fine-grained boundary uncertainty.

-To resolve this trade-off, we propose \textbf{Volumetric Directional Diffusion (VDD)} shifting the generative paradigm from \textit{ab initio} generation to ``residual exploration''[cite: 30].
-Our main contributions are threefold:
+Diffusion processes have also demonstrated potential in refining noisy or incomplete 3D clinical labels \cite{fan2025noisy,zhang2024molfescue}.
+Despite their flexibility, directly applying standard diffusion formulations to ambiguous 3D segmentation may be inefficient for the specific goal of modeling boundary uncertainty.
+In a conventional diffusion process, the model recovers the segmentation mask from an isotropic, independently distributed Gaussian state.
+For high-dimensional 3D voxel masks, this formulation provides a broad generative search space in which both the global anatomical support and local boundary details must be reconstructed \cite{wdm2024, wusimplex}.